When is Donald Trump going on trial?

 In a civil lawsuit brought forth by New York attorney general Letitia James, Mr Trump and his company, The Trump Organization, are accused of making false or misleading values of assets on financial statements.

-This trial, overseen by Justice Arthur Engoron, will take place in New York City.
+This trial, overseen by Justice Arthur Engoron, is taking place in New York City.

+The judge will determine what penalties he will face over his fraudulent business activities after finding last week that Mr Trump, his adult sons Donald Jr and Eric, companies and executives overvalued the assets of their company for years.

 15 January 2024 – E Jean Carroll’s civil lawsuit against Trump